edrohan1/edx-documentation/en_us/shared/students/SFD_ORA.rst

   steps, and after your peers have assessed your response.

 Note that you can view your own responses at any time after you submit them.
-To do this, for the response you want to view, click the **Your Response** heading to expand the response field.
+To do this, for the response you want to view, select the **Your Response** heading to expand the response field.
 You'll see your response, the status of your response, and information about additional steps you have to complete before you receive your grade.

 .. image:: ../../shared/students/Images/PA_S_ReviewResponse.png
    :alt: Image of the Response field collapsed and then expanded.